vaibatch2001/cleaning-data-project/CodeBook.md

 # Code Book for Cleaning Data Project

-This document explains in details the source code used in the script "run_analysis.R".
+This document explains in detail the source code used in the script "run_analysis.R".

 ## Sections